Social Justice Research Fellowship

 The capstone of the fellowship is Loyola’s spring research symposium, at which all Social Justice Research Fellows are expected to share their research projects in either an oral presentation or poster presentation.
 Fellows are also encouraged to present their work at other conferences, and should rely on their mentors and other fellows for feedback as they construct their presentations.

-The meaningful rewards of a Social Justice Research Fellowship have little to do with money, but the program does provide financial support.
+The meaningful rewards of a Provost Fellowship have little to do with money, but the program does provide financial support.
 Fellows receive a $1,000 stipend paid in three installments, $250 at the beginning of their term, $500 after they submit a mid-term progress report, and $250 after they present at Loyola’s spring research symposium.
+See Stipend and Budget Info form below.

 In terms of research budget availability, they are available starting July 1st for summer fellows and starting on the first day of fall classes for academic year fellows.
 The last day for either summer or academic year fellows to submit receipts and purchase orders is the last day of class in the spring semester.

-For more detailed information on stipends and research budgets, see the Social Justice Research Fellowship Stipend and Budget Info form below.
+For more detailed information on stipends and research budgets, see the Social Justice Stipend and Budget Info form below.

 Social Justice Research Fellowship Budget Request Form (complete and submit to access budget)